fontforge/fontforge.github.io/en-US/downloads/mac.md

 ---

 FontForge is not a regular Mac application.
 It was developed since 2001 as a UNIX application, so don't expect it to look and behave like a normal Mac
 Application.
-It runs on Macs thanks to a UNIX compatibility layer.
+It runs on Macs thanks to a UNIX compatibility layer called X11.

-## Install Beta Package
+## Install Beta Package for Mac OS X 10.6+

-1. With Finder, look in your `/Applications/Utilities/` folder and check that you have the `XQuartz.app` installed on your system.
-If you don't have it already, [download XQuartz](http://xquartz.macosforge.org) and install it in the normal way.
+1. With Finder, look in your `/Applications/Utilities/` folder and check if you have the `X11` or `XQuartz` apps installed on your computer.
+If you don't have one of these, [download XQuartz](http://xquartz.macosforge.org) and install it in the normal way.
-2. Download this ZIP file: [FontForge.app.zip](http://fuuko.libferris.com/osx/packages/201303/08_1344/FontForge.app.zip) (published on 2013-03-08)
+2. Download this ZIP file: [FontForge.app.zip](http://fuuko.libferris.com/osx/packages/201303/12_1745/FontForge.app.zip) (published on 2013-03-12)
 3. Unzip it and move the `FontForge.app` file to `/Applications`.
 Then open it in the normal way, and this first time can take a while so please be patient (and relax, it loads quickly after the first time.)
 It will automatically start XQuartz and then show you the 'Open Font' window.

+## Update Beta Package

+New beta packages are released every few days.
+To install an update

+1. quit FontForge and X11
+2. drag and drop the new FontForge.app into `/Applications` and replace it
+3. start FontForge again

 ### Optional Steps To Improve The Experience

 You can make FontForge more pleasant to use by taking a moment to configure a few extra settings.

+#### Changing Hot Keys

+If the hotkeys are unfamiliar, you can change them!

+1. quit FontForge and X11
+2. with your text editor, open `/Applications/FontForge.app/Contents/Resources/opt/local/share/fontforge/hotkeys/default`
+3. change the hotkeys and save the file
+4. start FontForge again

 #### Screen Size Problems

-If the UI appears very big, quit FontForge and X11, then open `/Applications/FontForge.app/Contents/Resources/opt/local/share/fontforge/pixmaps/resources` with a text editor and remove the first line, `Gdraw.ScreenWidthCentimeters: 34`.
-If FontForge still looks odd, set this line with the true value of your screen or another value (`42` is said to work well) as the whole FontForge UI is scalable.

-#### Mouse Buttons

-Click the XQuartz app in the Dock, and then go to X11 menu and open Preferences.
+If the UI appears very big or very small, you can change that because the UI is scalable.

+1. quit FontForge and X11
+2. with your text editor, open `/Applications/FontForge.app/Contents/Resources/opt/local/share/fontforge/pixmaps/resources`
+3. measure the physical width of your screen in centimeters.
+In this example, it is 34cm wide.
+4. add a new line, `Gdraw.ScreenWidthCentimeters: 34` and save the file
+5. start FontForge again
+6. if the scaling is still not right, play with the value until it is

+#### If you use a real mouse

 FontForge is designed to make use of a three button mouse.
-It is also designed to make use of modifier key modes on mouse clicks (so Control left click can mean something different than left click).
-If you have a three (or two) button mouse then use it (and turn off "`Emulate three button   mouse`" in the X11 preferences).
-If you have a standard one button mouse then you have the option of having the mac simulate a three button mouse (for instance Option mouse click behaves like clicking the middle mouse button).
+It is also designed to make use of modifier keys on mouse clicks (eg, Control-left-click can mean something different than left-click.)

+If you have a two or three button mouse, then use it (and turn off `Emulate three button mouse` in the X11 preferences.)

+If you have a standard one button mouse, then you have the option of having the mac simulate a three button mouse (for instance Option-left-click behaves like clicking the middle mouse button).
 Unfortunately this means you can no longer use the Option key to change the behavior of the left (only) button click.
-So either choice means you lose capabilities.
+To enable this, click the XQuartz app in the Dock, and then go to X11 menu in the top left, Preferences, Input, and turn on `Emulate three button mouse`

-#### Keyboard Shortcuts
+#### Mac-like Keyboard Shortcuts

-Normally X11 is configured so that the Command key (cloverleaf) is bound to the X11 menu bar, and not to fontforge's.
-When fontforge starts it checks this, and if X11 gets command then fontforge configures its menubar to use Control rather than command.
-This isn't very mac-like.
-If you turn **off** the "`Enable keyboard shortcuts under X11`" preference item then fontforge will configure its menubar to make use of Command.
+X11 is configured by default so that the Command key (with the cloverleaf symbol, next to the spacebar key) is bound to X11, and not to FontForge.
+When FontForge starts it checks this, and if X11 gets Command then FontForge hotkeys use Control, like Windows and unlike everything else on a Mac.

-On the mac, the Option key is mapped to what fontforge calls "Alt" or "Meta".

-#### System Fonts

-If you create a file in your home folder named `.fonts.conf` with the following contents then fontforge's UI will be able to use the fonts Apple supplies with OS X.

->     <?xml version="1.0"?>
->     <!DOCTYPE fontconfig SYSTEM "fonts.dtd">
->     <!-- /etc/fonts/fonts.conf file to configure system font access -->
->     <fontconfig>
->
->     <!-- Font directory list -->
->     <!-- Add to system list -->
->
->             <dir>/System/Library/Fonts</dir>
->             <dir>/Library/Fonts</dir>
->             <dir>~/Library/Fonts</dir>
->
->     </fontconfig>
+To get Mac-like hotkeys you must turn off the "`Enable keyboard shortcuts under X11`" preference item of X11 and restart FontForge.

 ## Installing from Package Managers